Monitor 50+ Sites Efficiently: Naming, Grouping, Alerts

 Managing 50 or more monitored sites is straightforward when you invest in three things: naming conventions, logical grouping, and intentional alert design.
 With Miterl, these patterns scale naturally whether you manage 20 sites or 200.

 Read the full feature details in the documentation.
-Try the dashboard and alert configuration in the Playground.
+Try the dashboard and alert configuration by signing up for free.
+For internal IT teams managing business-critical systems across departments, the internal tools use case shows how a small IT team monitors SAML SSO, batch jobs, and business apps at scale.
 See how other agencies structure their monitoring on the use cases page, or check the FAQ for answers to common setup questions.